 Overview

 Haley started her career at a multinational law firm in California before returning to her hometown of Portland.
-While she was a student at the University of San Diego School of Law, Haley served as an intern in the California Attorney General’s office and an extern for the Honorable Nita L. Stormes in the U.S. District Court for the Southern District of California.
+While a student at the University of San Diego School of Law, Haley served as an intern in the California Attorney General's office and an extern for the Honorable Nita L. Stormes in the U.S. District Court for the Southern District of California.

-In her spare time, Haley volunteers with programs focused on building self-esteem and discipline through sports.
-She is a past Board Chair for Playworks, a nonprofit that increases opportunities for safe and meaningful play for elementary school children and serves on the Advisory Board of Bridge City Soccer Academy, a nonprofit that teaches girls to make empowered decisions both on and off the field.
-Haley also participates in several leadership groups focused on making the greater Portland area a healthier and safer place to live.
+In her personal time, Haley volunteers with programs focused on building self-esteem and discipline through sports.
+She is a past Board Chair for Playworks, a nonprofit that increases opportunities for safe and meaningful play for elementary school children, and serves on the Advisory Board of Bridge City Soccer Academy, a nonprofit that teaches girls to make empowered decisions both on and off the field.
+A former Division I soccer player at Colorado College, Haley now enjoys ultramarathons, adventure travel, and spending time with her sons.

 Video Interview